alexanderchuranov/Metaresc/README.md

 could be retrieved at run-time through reflection API.
 User must not use arguments names in this declaration.
 Variadic functions should be declared as non-serializable fields.
 Metaresc serialize function pointers as function names retrieved via `dladdr ()`.
+You need to compile with `-rdynamic` flag to enable resolution of pointers into function names at run time.
 If function name is not available then the pointer is serialized as hex value.

 ```c
 TYPEDEF_STRUCT (functions_t,